-A Guide Dog is a specially-trained dog, typically, a Labrador or Golden Retriever that provide assistance to someone living with blindness or vision impairment.
+A Guide Dog is a specially-trained dog that provides mobility assistance to someone living with blindness or vision impairment.

 Our Guide Dog training program is the only one of its kind in Western Australia.
 We provide services within the local community that increase mobility, independence and quality of life.

 How Does an Autism Assistance Dog Help a Family?

 Autism Assistance Dogs are trained to complete different tasks to a Guide Dog.
 The tasks are designed to help a child’s:

 - Social and motor skills

 - Companionship and emotional support

 Learn more about Autism Assistance Dog Services and how to apply for an Autism Assistance.